 - At times rely on a very small number of supply options.

-A pharmaceutical manufacturing software assures all of that, giving the manufacturers complete control over their inventory.
+A pharma ERP software assures all of that, giving the manufacturers complete control over their inventory.

 Here’s how a pharmaceutical manufacturing software can help